2026/04/17

 The WebGL demos on this page aim to demonstrate the construction of a BIN-CSR matrix in an interactive way.

-The following is a dramatically over-engineered representation of our original matrix.
+The following is an interactive representation of a full matrix.
+Black squares represent non-zero values, and they’re populated randomly as rows are added.
 Drag the slider to change the dimensions of the matrix.

 The elements of this matrix are packed into padded bins.
 Each bin contains a set number of rows worth of data.
 The number of rows contained in a bin is called the bin width.
 The following is an illustration of bin data packing.
 The slider can be used to adjust the bin width.